 Notice that when $\bfC$ is a collection of horizontal cylinders, the straight line path in $\cM$ determined by the tangent direction $\sigma_\bfC$ at $(X, \omega)$ determines a family of translation surfaces formed from $(X, \omega)$ by applying for $t \in \bR$ to the cylinders in $\bfC$ on $(X, \omega)$ while fixing the rest of the surface.
 Similarly, if $\bfC$ is a collection of horizontal cylinders the straight line path in $\cM$ determined by the tangent direction $i \sigma_\bfC$ at $(X, \omega)$ determines a family of translation surfaces formed from $(X, \omega)$ by applying for $t \in \bR$ to the cylinders in $\bfC$ on $(X, \omega)$ while fixing the rest of the surface.

-\begin{defn} In \cite{ApisaWrightDiamonds}, we defined a collection of cylinders $\bfC = \{C_1, \hdots, C_n\}$ on $(X, \omega)$ to be a $\cM$-\emph{sub-equivalence class} if all of the cylinders in $\bfC$ are $\cM$-parallel and if $\bfC$ is a minimal collection of cylinders such that the standard shear $\sigma_{\bfC}$ belongs to $T_{(X, \omega)} \cM$.
-So every equivalence class is a disjoint union of sub-equivalence classes.
+\begin{defn} In \cite{ApisaWrightDiamonds}, we defined a collection of cylinders $\bfC = \{C_1, \hdots, C_n\}$ on $(X, \omega)$ to be an $\cM$-\emph{subequivalence class} if all of the cylinders in $\bfC$ are $\cM$-parallel and if $\bfC$ is a minimal collection of cylinders such that the standard shear $\sigma_{\bfC}$ belongs to $T_{(X, \omega)} \cM$.
+So every equivalence class is a disjoint union of subequivalence classes.

 For a geminal subvariety, the subequivalence classes of cylinders are either singletons or contain two isometric cylinders (twins).

 We will say that a cylinder $C$ on a surface in $\cM$ is $\cM$-generic, or simply generic if $\cM$ is clear from context, if all saddle connections on the boundary of $C$ are $\cM$-parallel to $C$.
 Thus a subequivalence class of generic cylinders will refer to a subequivalence class all of whose cylinders are generic. \end{defn}